puppetlabs/puppet-specifications/language/expressions.md

      UnaryMinusExpression : '-' Expression<R> ;

 * Changes the sign of the operand
-  * RHS is coerced to Numeric
+  * RHS is converted to Numeric
-  * Operation fails if RHS is not numeric or if coercion failed
+  * Operation fails if RHS is not numeric or if conversion failed
-  * Coercion of String to Numeric is made with the radix of the String based on its prefix (`0x` is hex, and non decimal `0` is octal).

 ### * operator

      MultiplicationExpression : Expression<R> '*' Expression<R> ;

 * Multiplies LHS and RHS
-  * LHS and RHS are coerced to Numeric
+  * LHS and RHS are converted to Numeric
-  * Operation fails if LHS or RHS are not numeric or if coercion failed
+  * Operation fails if LHS or RHS are not numeric or if conversion failed
-  * Coercion of String to Numeric is made with the radix of the String based on its prefix (`0x` is hex, and non decimal `0` is octal).

 Multiplication of integer values produces an integer result.
 If one of the operands is a Float the result is also a Float.
 Integrals does not overflow.